bhuvinth/rentPaymentHistory/README.md

 ```
 npm run test:coverage
 ```
-I have tried to write tests for for the logical parts.
+I have tried to write tests to cover the Logical parts.

 Please find the choices and rationales [here](./choices-and-rationales/README.md)